m3o/m3o-nextjs/packages/auth/README.md

 ### useEmailLogin

-This hook handles the login call with your server.
+This hook handles the user login.
 Once the call is successful, the user will be logged in until the user logs out.

 ```typescript
 function Login() {